mikepsinn/wishonia/public/docs/roadmap.md

 ## Phase 4: Ethical Sustainability, Governance & Advanced AI

 - [ ] **10.
 Platform Sustainability & Community Fund Governance**
-    *   **Goal**: Develop mechanisms for the Community UBI Pool (or a separate Community Fund from surplus taxes/donations) to fund ongoing platform development, maintenance, and moderation, as decided by a transparent community governance process (potentially involving `GenieDAO`s or a dedicated governance structure).
+    *   **Goal**: Develop mechanisms for the Community UBI Pool (or a separate Community Fund from surplus taxes/donations) to fund ongoing platform development, maintenance, moderation, **and a wide range of other community-prioritized public goods,** as decided by a transparent community governance process (potentially involving `GenieDAO`s or a dedicated governance structure).
-    *   **Impact**: Aims for long-term operational sustainability aligned with platform values.
+    *   **Impact**: Aims for long-term operational sustainability and the robust, transparent funding of diverse public goods, all aligned with platform values.
 - [ ] **11.
 Problem & Solution Space Definition (AI-Assisted)**
     *   **Goal**: Employ AI agents and human input to comprehensively list problems and solutions, leveraging the now active internal economy to potentially reward these contributions.
 - [ ] **12.
 "ToDo List for Humanity" (AI-Driven Decomposition)**